CFGLondon/team-20/DataBaseDocumentation.md

 - Time stamp of whenever a report has been updated.

 sms_id:
-- Foreign key into the RawSMSData table.
+- Foreign key into the RawSMSData table (Optional).

 disability_category:
-- Foreign key into the DisabilityCategory table.
+- Foreign key into the DisabilityCategory table (Optional).

+disability_prose:
+- Further details about disabilities stated in the report (Optional).